Urhengulas/rav1e/README.md

   * It requires `gas` on `aarch64`.

 **NOTE**: `SSE2` is always enabled on `x86_64`, `neon` is always enabled for aarch64, you may set the environment variable `RAV1E_CPU_TARGET` to `rust` to disable all the assembly-optimized routines at the runtime.

-## Design
-The File Structure and design of the encoder is explained more in the [Structure](doc/STRUCTURE.md) document.

 ## Contributing
 Please read our guide to [contributing to rav1e](CONTRIBUTING.md).